datastackacademy/data-engineering-101/week_2/wk2_code_review/README.md

 # Data Engineering 101 Code Review 1

-Code reviews must be mailed to alma@datastack.academy by 5pm PST Saturday.
+Code reviews must be mailed to hello@datastack.academy by 5pm PST Saturday.

 Turning in this code review is how we'll count your attendance for today.
 Be sure to follow the instructions carefully.